Who We Serve

 The application procedure begins with the submission of all of the following documents:

 *Confidential Letter of Recommendation completed by the homeroom teacher of an Early Childhood/Elementary/Junior High student.
 The recommendation should refer to the student's motivation, attendance, disciplinary record, relationships with peers and teachers, social maturity, and involvement in gifted or remedial programs.
 It should also refer to the student's current reading and math levels.
 The letter should be sent directly to the school by the evaluator.

 3. Resident Applicants

-For Preschool and Kindergarten, a half-day observation is required.
-After considering the information obtained through the documents, tests, and interview, we will inform you of our decision to accept, decline, or defer.
+For Preschool and Kindergarten, a half-day observation with teachers is required.
+After considering the information obtained through the documents, tests, and interview, we will inform you of our decision to accept or decline.